igorcruz91/igor_portfolio/Project 2 Weather Prediction/readme.md

 ![](images/graph2.png)

 I tried to decrease the RMSE value by adding new columns to my dataset.
-I added the 30, 60 and 90 rolling mean temperatures.
+I added the 30, 60 and 90 days rolling mean temperatures.

 ![](images/data_3.png)